EntityGraphQL/EntityGraphQL/docs/content/schema-creation/03-types.md

 # Lists and Non-Null

-GraphQL defines [type modifiers](https://graphql.org/learn/schema/#lists-and-non-null) specifically for declaring that a is a list or can not be `null`.
+GraphQL defines [type modifiers](https://graphql.org/learn/schema/#lists-and-non-null) specifically for declaring that a field is a list or cannot be `null`.
 In a schema these are `[T]` and `!`.
-For example a GraphQL schema might have the following.
+For example, a GraphQL schema might have the following.

 ```
 enum Gender {